What are student matinees?

 We recommend arriving at least thirty minutes prior to the performance, in order to accommodate seating, lunch drop-offs, and pre-show use of restrooms.
 Please feel free to arrive up to forty minutes early if you believe you will need more time.
 Arrival time does not affect seating.

-You may request to reserve lunch space following your performance.
-Groups may also utilize the outdoor courtyard.
+You may request to reserve lunch space following your performance by emailing studentmatinees@marcuscenter.org.
 MPAC does not provide lunches.

-Yes, resource guides will be emailed to the educator that made the reservation and will also be made available on our website.
-Study guides will be available in late August.
+Yes, study guides will be emailed to the educator that made the reservation and will also be made available on our website.
+Study guides will be available at least one month prior to the performance.

 Let's stay in touch